 Further, various steps have been taken to ensure 100% metering in the State:

-To incentivise the consumers who shift from unmetered to metered category, the Commission has allowed a rebate of 10% on Rate applicable as per the applicable tariff of metered category.
+The Commission vide its Order dated December 21, 2015 directed the Licensees to put all out efforts to get the rural consumers metered as in respect of urban metering which has reached almost 100% level now and show substantial progress by June 30, 2016.

 To encourage the consumers to get metered connection, the Commission has directed the Licensee that the Cost of meter may be borne initially by the Licensee which shall be adjusted in the consumers’ bill within 6 months of time and this scheme would be applicable only for the unmetered consumers who install the meters by March 31, 2017.

-The Commission expressing its utmost concern, has directed the Distribution Licensees to ensure that all the unmetered consumers in LMV-1 and LMV-10 (Departmental Employees and Pensioners) get converted into metered connection by December 31, 2015 beyond which, the Tariff for unmetered LMV-1 category would be increased by 10% and consumers of LMV-10 would be billed as per other domestic consumers as specified in the Rate Schedule.

-Strict target of consumer addition has been given so that the electricity could be supplied to larger population which would improve the financial health of the Licensees.

 It has also been debated at length during various occasions that due to absence of proper or no electricity connections, many consumers have no choice but to avail electricity through various unlawful means, which is resulting into unauthorized consumption and hence, a revenue loss to the Distribution Licensees.
-There is a pressing need for the Distribution Licensees to expand their consumer base by increasing the overall consumer addition per year.
+There is a pressing need for the Distribution Licensees to expand their consumer base by increasing the overall consumer addition.

-Considering the same, in addition to the normal consumer addition (which may onlycater to the population growth) the Licensees are required to add consumers to fulfilthe huge gap between potential and actual consumers who can be given anelectricity connection.
-The target number of consumers to be added in 2nd year i.e. for FY 2015-16 isshown in the table below: